ibm-cloud-docs/netezza/cos/netezza-cos-userexperience.md

 **Object naming:** Each object saved in the object store has a prefix `/nps/<instance name>/<dbuuid>/<dsid>`.

-**Object deletion:** An asynchronous garbage cleaner performs object deletion, but metadata objects are not automatically deleted.
+**Object deletion:** An asynchronous garbage cleaner performs object deletion.
+Metadata objects are automatically deleted from version 11.3.0.5-IF1 onwards.